tarantool/doc/doc/2.1/reference/reference_lua/decimal.rst

 .. _decimal-ln:

-.. function:: ln(string-or-number-or-decimal)
+.. function:: ln(string-or-number-or-decimal-number)

     Returns natural logarithm of a decimal number.
     For example if a is 1 then ``decimal.ln(a)`` returns 0.

 .. _decimal-log10:

-.. function:: log10(string-or-number-or-decimal)
+.. function:: log10(string-or-number-or-decimal-number)

     Returns base-10 logarithm of a decimal number.
     For example if a is 100 then ``decimal.log10(a)`` returns 2.

 .. _decimal-new:

-.. function:: new(string-or-number-or-decimal)
+.. function:: new(string-or-number-or-decimal-number)

     Returns the value of the input as a decimal number.
     For example if a is 1E-1 then